 In addition, South Africa has four internationally-shared river basins that contribute 45% of the country's total river flow.
 These resources must be shared equitably with neighbouring states who also have increasing water needs due to growing populations and economies.
-Signed partnership framework agreements exists that have paved the way for different South African sectors to enter into cooperation agreements, also known as Memoranda of Understanding (MoU) with these neighbouring states. it is critical that co-basin organisations adequately support IWQM in these shared river basins.
+Signed 45% of the water in South Africa comes from rivers shared with neighbouring countries partnership framework agreements exists that have paved the way for different South African sectors to enter into cooperation agreements, also known as Memoranda of Understanding (MoU) with these neighbouring states. it is critical that co-basin organisations adequately support IWQM in these shared river basins.